nathggns/key_implode/README.md

 }
 ```

-Then, when you run `composer instsll`, Composer should add this function to your project.
+Then, when you run `composer install`, Composer should add this function to your project.

 You do not need Composer to use this project, though.
 The alternative is to simply take the file `src/key_implode.php` and add it to your project.